ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's by putting yourself in their perspective.

 The node is an actor performing an action.
+Every action is a reaction and causes a reaction.
 The trick is to connect a situation together by connecting the nodes/actions of different actors together across time, past and present.
 We can do this via these principles:

 * Identify the situation: what type of situation does this action belong to?
 * Identify the actors: what kind of actors are involved?
 * Identify the past context/actions: Understand the causal chain of events/how the situation has unfolded so far.
-Go into their minds and visualise them performing the action
+This is done by two things: going into their minds/perspective, and visualising them performing actions.
-* Identify the future projection: put yourself into their heads/minds, and project what they might do next: how the situation evolves.
+* Identify the future reactions: put yourself into their heads/minds, and project what they might do next: how the situation evolves.

-One Sentence Summary:

-Therefore, the key idea is to, given any action, understand the past situation and predict how the situation evolves by placing yourself into the perspective of various actors.

 Time is a flat circle: